 To be a delegated ‘server’ at Christmas, Easter, St George’s, St Joseph’s or St Patrick’s Day was a mixed blessing.
 You carried the soup tureens, the meat platters and trays of vegetables, and the puddings with sauce or custard to your designated table, adopting the stance of a sullen, Sartrean waiter.
 You cleared up afterwards.
 But then you might be a recipient of untold extras which made up for missing out on playtime.

 On the normal serving rotas there was always a chance less food would be available to share among the servers and the day’s reader than expected, but you could always bulk up with a hearty helping of ‘Bash’ – butter mixed with golden syrup or honey and spread thickly over slices of white bread.
-It was a comfort food that would later become as to become a family favourite with my children.
+It was a comfort food that would later become a family favourite with my children.

 The ‘hogs’ were the times when, I think, we all felt so much more together.
 But little could match the Big Freeze of 1963, the worst winter in Britain since 1947, the year I was born.
 The snows came with a vengeance just after Christmas.
 Travel and communication was almost impossible.
 No trains could run and the roads were waist deep in snow so we could not go home.
 It was exciting but quite frightening too.
 We found ourselves truly isolated and reliant upon our own devices.
 We spent a lot of time having snowball fights, playing games, listening to music, talking and just occasionally venturing out into the deep drifts that had brought silence to the countryside.
 It was the white Christmas to end all white Christmases.